PaulBratslavsky/strapi-jest-tutorial/post.md

 ## Introduction
 Testing is a very important part of software development.
 It allows you to ensure that your code is working as expected and that it will continue to work as expected in the future.
 In this article, we'll be looking how to add unit tests using the [Jest](https://jestjs.io/) testing framework to your Strapi plugin.

+The code for this tutorial is based off of a simple todo plugin which you can find [here](https://github.com/excl-networks/strapi-jest-tutorial)
 ## Prerequisites

 To follow along with this post you will need the following